-- Visually inspect and palpate injection sites for nodules.
-Palpation is ideally performed with the patient lying down and on bare skin, however if not possible, it is acceptable with the patient sitting or standing, and being partially clothed. - Look for multiple needle pricks from injections administered over a small area. - Ask about the frequency and method of site rotation and reuse of needles.

-- Inspect sites for signs of atrophied or hypertrophied skin at least annually and ideally at each visit.
-If LH is detected, sites require visual inspection and palpation at each visit. - Be aware that longer duration of diabetes and insulin use, as well as the frequency of injecting, are associated with a higher risk of LH. - Documentation should also include location and size of LH and LA.
-Using a texta, two ink marks at the extreme edges of the affected area can be made to allow for accurate measurement and ongoing future assessment.
-Clinical photography stored on the client's medical record is also valuable.
+- " Visually inspect and palpate injection sites for nodules. - " Look for multiple needle pricks from injections administered over a small area. - " Ask about the frequency and method of site rotation and reuse of needles. - " Inspect sites for signs of atrophied or hypertrophied skin at least annually and ideally at each visit.
+If LH is detected, sites require visual inspection and palpation at each visit. - " Be aware that longer duration of diabetes and insulin use, as well as the frequency of injecting, are associated with a higher risk of LH. - " Documentation should also include location and size of LH and LA.